bigdatatools/doxecute-landing-page/source/index.markdown

 -----
 Doxecute is a document based database with basic SQL support such as INSERT, UPDATE, DELETE, and SELECT statement.
 No more complicated JavaScript filters, expressions, callback functions.

-Because it is a document based database, you can insert or update your record using JSON format without even issuing CREATE TABLE statement.
+It is schemaless.
+Because it is a document based database, you can insert or update your document using JSON format without even issuing CREATE TABLE statement.
 Instead of a table, you have a collection where you put all kinds of JSON you want to store.

 Doxecute support SQL from version 1.0.
 JavaScript will be supported from version 2.0.